$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 The 30% Tax Ruling: The Financial Centerpiece

 The Netherlands' 30% ruling has no German equivalent.
-It allows your employer to pay 30% of your gross salary as a tax-free reimbursement for extraterritorial living costs.
-On a EUR 80,000 salary: EUR 24,000 per year is paid outside the Dutch income tax system, saving approximately EUR 11,880 in annual tax at the 49.5% rate.
+It allows your employer to pay up to 30% of your gross salary as a tax-free reimbursement for extraterritorial living costs.
+On a EUR 80,000 salary, up to EUR 24,000 per year may be covered by the allowance; the actual tax effect depends on the applicable tax rules and your circumstances.

 Germany has various expat-friendly tax structures, but nothing that applies universally as a blanket tax-free percentage of salary for all internationally recruited employees.
 The Dutch ruling is specifically designed to make the Netherlands the dominant destination for internationally mobile talent — and for Turkish professionals, it succeeds.